 Death zirus have the ability to heal very quickly, move stealthily, and grant invisibility to one another for brief periods of time; their Queens are able to kill with a sarka-like shriek.
 Famine zirus have the ability to siphon energy from living things, see aura and energy, and command strong elemental magic; their Queens can suck an individual dry within a matter of moments.
 Pestilence zirus have the most dangerous and potent venom of all, and may spray it up to twenty feet, as well as combine its properties with their own blood; their Queens' venom is doubly as powerful.
 War zirus have greatly enhanced stamina, immense physical strength, and greater senses; their Queens are much, much larger than any others.

 Classification: bestial zirus.
 Location: rarely abroad.

-The true-zirus are the zirus that refused to become humanoids.
+The True zirus are the zirus that refused to become humanoids.
 As the original variant of the zirus, they are stronger and more animal-like than their humanoid cousins.
 While not more aggressive than their kin, they commonly have more strained relations with the surface world.
 In addition, they are entirely carnivorous, eating whatever meat they can find.
-Their abilities are more dependent on the type of insect they are based on, though in general these abilities can carry them closer to true magic than their humanoid cousins.
-The most common is the spider, though other giant true-zirus have been reported.
+Their abilities are more dependent on the type of insect they are based on, though in general these abilities can carry them closer to true magic without the need of a hive than their humanoid cousins.
+The most common is the spider, though other giant True zirus have been reported.